 FDA has cleared the following N95 respirators for use by the general public in public health medical emergencies:

 All FDA-cleared N95 respirators are labeled as “single use”, disposable devices.
 If your respirator is damaged or soiled, or if breathing becomes difficult, you should remove the respirator, discard it properly, and replace it with a new one.

 Masks are typically available from your local medical supply, hardware stores or home improvement centers.
 You can also find a wide variety of masks available online.
+Amazon is currently prioritizing N95 masks for hospitals and government agencies.
 Naturally, during times of a pandemic scare, supplies of N95 masks can become scarce.
 Therefore, I don’t recommend you wait for an outbreak… get some of these masks in your emergency supplies now.